logo

 Moyie Lake

-The facility is the only public access to the mountain waters of Moyie Lake and features 1,300 metres of developed beach.
+Moyie Lake Park provides the only public access to the deep blue mountain waters of Moyie Lake.
+The park features 1,300 metres of developed sandy beach, backed by a large […]

 Read more »